appsody/appsody-operator/doc/user-guide.md

   applicationImage: quay.io/my-repo/my-app:1.0
 ```

-Since in the `AppsodyApplicaiton` resource service `port` and `type` are not set, they will be looked up in the defaults config map and added to the resource.
-and will be set according to `stack` field.
-If the `appsody-operator-defaults` doesn't have the `stack` with particular name defined operator will use `generic` stack default values.
+Since in the `AppsodyApplication` resource service `port` and `type` are not set, they will be looked up in the default `ConfigMap` and added to the resource.
+It will be set according to the `stack` field.
+If the `appsody-operator-defaults` doesn't have the `stack` with a particular name defined then the operator will use `generic` stack's default values.

 After defaults are applied: